alecpetrosky/photius-docker/README.md

 # Photius Docker

-Photius Docker is unpretentious workhorse that can help organize and optimize your personal photo and video home archive on a daily basis.
+Photius Docker is unpretentious workhorse that maintains fitness of your personal photo and video home archive.

 ## What it does?